 The ultimate bacon lettuce and tomato sandwich

-Everyone has at some time had a BLT (bacon, lettuce and tomato) sandwich.
+This is a recipe for the Ultimate BLT.
+Almost everyone has at some time had a BLT (bacon, lettuce and tomato) sandwich.
 They are often available pre-packed in gas stations and supermarkets in the British Isles.
-But it is very easy to make you own ultimate BLT, which you can fill to suit your own likes.

 Tomato in a sandwich